kagurazaka-ayano/ECE198/doc/Proposal/Proposal.md

 ### Technical Requirements:

-- battery with 5V output
+- Power outlet connected because the board cannot operate without electricity [15]
-- GUI with 128*160 single-color bitmap display
+- GUI with 128*160 single-color bitmap display [16]
-- buzzer that generate sound louder than 70db
+- buzzer that generate sound louder than 70dB but less than 85dB [17]
-- red led indicator
+- red led indicator [18]

 ### Safety Requirements:

 - The maxium voltage this project will carry is no more than 5V [9]
 - The alarm must generate a sound of at least 70dB but not exceed 85dB.
+[17]

 ## Principles